malisha81/magento2-webserver-test/README.md

 how to setup inventory: http://docs.ansible.com/ansible/intro_inventory.html

 base to setup is
-[apache-server] - servers list where we want apache + magento2 [nginx-server]  - servers list where we want nginx + magento2 [mariadb-server] - server list where we want database ( you can list same servers as we use for web server and instal database inside each one )
+[apache-server] - servers list where we want apache + magento2<br />
+[nginx-server]  - servers list where we want nginx + magento2<br />
+[mariadb-server] - server list where we want database ( you can list same servers as we use for web server and instal database inside each one )<br />
-[php7-server]  - list all web servers, in progress to give option with php5.6
+[php7-server]  - list all web servers, in progress to give option with php5.6<br />

 <h2> TEST ANSIBLE CONNECTION and execution </h2>